FestusMutie/Git-search-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Behaviour Driven Development
+1.Displays form for searching username details to display the user Github profile and the list of the  repositories in that account.

+INPUT:"Username"
+OUTPUT:"Dispaly user profile and list of repositories"

 ## Technologies Used
 * HTML
 * CSS